ajaysinghchhonker/home-server/README.md

 This is because I don't have a dedicated server and I run it on my main desktop.
 It allows me to seperate it from my other files and be able to easily move it.

-When creating the VM, it creates three drives: storage, config, and nextcloud.
-  - storage is the maine storage for downloads, tv, movies, docker registries, comics, etc.
-    - mapped to `/opt/server/storage`
+`./config` contains configuration data for the docker containers, when provisioned vagrant copies the content into the proper directory

-  - config is the configuration files for each of the containers
+A storage disk is created for the containers to put all the non-config files.
-    - mapped to `/opt/server/config`
-  - nextcloud is the storage for nextcloud
-    - mapped to `/opt/server/nextcloud`

 # Running
 The only programs needed to run it are:
   1. virtualbox
   2. vagrant

-In the root dir, there is a `.env.template` modify and copy it to each docker-compose.yml locations.

 In the root dir of the project simply run

 ```